Cavity-Mediated Collective Resonant Suppression of Local Molecular Vibrations

-We consider a system of $N$ identical non-interacting polar molecules collectively coupled to a single-mode cavity.
+\textit{Model Hamiltonian.} We consider a system of $N$ identical non-interacting polar molecules collectively coupled to a single-mode cavity.
 The molecular vibrations are modeled using a one-dimensional harmonic potential.
 For simplicity, the molecules are assumed to be perfectly oriented along one of the cavity polarization directions.
+It is important to note, however, that as we will show later, our model and analysis can also be generalized for the case of an isotropic ensemble where half of the molecules are oriented along the field polarization and half are oriented against the field.
 This system is described by the Pauli-Fierz Hamiltonian in the length gauge $(\hbar=1)$ ~\cite{CohenTBook1997, rokaj2017, HuoReview2023},

 In the above, the Hamiltonian $\hat{\mathcal{H}}_0 = \sum_{i=1}^N[-\partial^2_{x_i}/(2m) + m\Omega_\rmv^2\hat{x}_i^2/2]$ describes the uncoupled $N$ molecules, with $\Omega_\rmv$ being the equilibrium frequency of the harmonic molecular potential, and $m$ is the molecular mass.
 The operators $\hat{x}_i$ and $-\mathrm{i}\partial_{x_i}$ correspond to the coordinates (bond lengths) and momenta of the molecules.
 In addition, $\omega=\pi c / L$ is the fundamental frequency of the cavity, and $c$ is the speed of light in vacuum.
 Here, we assume a standard Fabry-P\'{e}rot cavity with effective optical volume $\mathcal{V}=\mathcal{A}L$, where $\mathcal{A}$ is the effective cross-sectional area of the confinement volume, and $L$ is the distance between the cavity mirrors~\cite{JoelReview}.
 The dimensionless light-molecule coupling constant is $g=\mu_0 /\sqrt{\omega\epsilon_0\mathcal{V}}$, depending on $\mathcal{V}$, the vacuum permittivity $\epsilon_0$, and the magnitude of the molecular dipole moment $\mu_0$ in units of elementary charge $e$.
 The operators $\hat{q}$ and $-\mathrm{i}\partial_{q}$ describe the position and momentum quadratures of the cavity mode ~\cite{HuoReview2023, rokaj2017}.